 Some users have reported problems in the Chrome browser.
 They get caught in a loop that never actually logs in.
-If this happens to you, please use a brwser other than Chrome until this problem is resolved.
+If this happens to you, please use a browser other than Chrome until this problem is resolved.

 FAQs and Policies

 Do not use interlibrary loan for items in the library catalog.
 Instead, you may place a hold in the catalog to have it sent to your library for pick up.

 Document Delivery is a service that allows you to order copies of articles held in the library's print collection of journals and newspapers.
 When you place an order for an article, we will find it in the print collection, scan it, and deliver it to you electronically.

 Do not use document delivery for articles that are available in full-text in the library's online subscriptions.
 If you are having trouble retrieving a full-text article, please ask a librarian and they will help you get it.

 Interlibrary loan and document delivery is free for current UAA and APU students, staff, and faculty.
 The exceptions are some items from foreign or specialty libraries.
 If there are any fees, we will let you know how much and get your permission before ordering.